 Step Nine: Execute a Marketing Plan

 Having a social presence and good SEO will go a long way for marketing.
 But, you may decide you want to build momentum faster and give yourself a little advertising boost.
-You can promote in lots of free ways like interacting with others on social media, posting on subreddits and Facebook groups, answering questions online with your posts, and guest blogging.
+You can promote freely in lots of ways like interacting with others on social media, posting on subreddits and Facebook groups, answering questions online with your posts, and guest blogging.

 If you want to go the paid route, you can buy ads on any social media platform, join content discovery platforms, or use pay-per-click advertising on Google.
 Whatever you choose, it’s good to have a plan before jumping in.
 This will help propel your blog early on and keep those new followers rolling in!